 Mission Statement

 At the University of Illinois at Springfield, the Psychology Department’s primary mission is to assist its majors in developing the knowledge, skills, and values that define psychology, academically, as a contemporary social science discipline and, professionally, as the foundation for a variety of post-baccalaureate career paths.
-As a department within the College of Liberal Arts and Sciences, the Psychology faculty has a related but secondary mission, shared with all other departments within the College, to build upon and further enhance the fundamental knowledge, skills, and values of a liberal arts education among all of its students.
+As a department within the College of Health, Science and Technology, the Psychology faculty has a related but secondary mission, shared with all other departments within the College, to build upon and further enhance the fundamental knowledge, skills, and values of a liberal arts education among all of its students.

-The Psychology Department at the University of Illinois Springfield commits to antiracism, both in its internal practices, principles and policies, and in its engagement with the university, the community, and the culture at large.
-We stand committed to inclusion, equity, diversity, and social justice.
-We embrace the idea that antiracism, along with other efforts to promote socially just ideals, requires ongoing effort and investment.
+The Department of Psychology at the University of Illinois Springfield commits to diversity, inclusion, and social justice (DISJ) in its internal practices, principles, and policies, and in its engagement with the university, the community, and the culture at large.
+We embrace the idea that this commitment requires ongoing effort and investment.

 • We are examining and, as necessary, updating our department’s search processes to ensure that we utilize the best practices in equitable hiring.

-• We have implemented a standard item of business at department meetings to check in on our progress toward our antiracism goals.
+• We have implemented a standard item of business at department meetings to check in on our progress toward our commitment.

 Program Objectives